JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_verdadera_religion.md

 Another concept repeatedly emphasized in the Book is that of living faith, as opposed to the blind faith inherent in obedience to a religious institution.
 Anyone who reads the Book of Truth and makes it a part of their life feels their faith grow stronger every day, immerses themselves fully in the search for Truth, and finds themselves at peace with themselves and with the world.
 Reading the Book of Truth makes us see the world through different eyes; it broadens our perspective, and this makes many seemingly irrational and abominable things meaningful, allowing us to glimpse the purpose of seemingly arbitrary suffering and evil.

-In the penultimate document of the LU, number 195, entitled “After Pentecost,” a series of extremely interesting reflections are made on the future of Christianity.
-This document states that, after Jesus' resurrection, the error of creating a religion “appropriate” to Jesus was made, emphasizing his divine character and neglecting his earthly life.
+In the penultimate paper of the LU, number 195, entitled “After Pentecost,” a series of extremely interesting reflections are made on the future of Christianity.
+This paper states that, after Jesus' resurrection, the error of creating a religion “appropriate” to Jesus was made, emphasizing his divine character and neglecting his earthly life.
 Too much importance was given to the supposedly supernatural nature of his resurrection, when according to the LU, the only “supernatural” aspect was that his body decomposed much more rapidly than that of any other person, in order to spare millions of heavenly beings the sad spectacle of the slow putrefaction of his mortal body.

-This document also states that the true message of Jesus remains latent in Christianity, and that nothing and no one will be able to completely erase it.
+This paper also states that the true message of Jesus remains latent in Christianity, and that nothing and no one will be able to completely erase it.
 In fact, it affirms that it is only a matter of time before humanity understands the message He came to bring us: that we are all children of the Father (and therefore brothers and sisters), and that we will obtain the most precious spiritual treasures by consciously doing His will according to our free will.

 I often wonder if the day is near when humanity will fully understand the message of Jesus of Nazareth.
 I suppose it is an indispensable condition for the Church to undergo a profound internal transformation.